GDPR & AI Compliance training for UK businesses

 Course overview

-The course can be used to train all employees around data protection and provide annual refresher training.
-The content is delivered to all your employees via our training management system and is easy to understand.
+Use the course to train all employees on data protection and security and provide annual refresher training.
+Content is delivered seamlessly through our training management system, easily accessible to all employees.

 - 1. What is the GDPR